 I have also learned that the secret to the crunchy, tasty breading is the perfect ratio of flour, fine bread crumbs, salt, spices and parmesan cheese.
 Yes, parmesan cheese – it really boosts the flavour.
 And I have nailed it!
 Oh and I actually used to use legs for this recipe, but when I tried using chicken thighs instead, it was life altering.
 It’s sooo much easier and less messy to cook and eat!
 And you can easily grab these little guys in one hand.

 This fried chicken makes an excellent picnic chicken or a great addition to your lunchbox because it’s not greasy, it’s portable and easy to eat.
 And eating in your vehicle may not exactly be a picnic, but eating lunch in my vehicle between meetings is pretty standard for me, so PORTABLE is a necessary lunchbox requirement.
 And it’s also great lunch to send to school with the kids.
 They love having these leftovers in their lunchbox!

-So if you also struggle with getting the inside of your chicken, as well as the outside cooked to perfection or just want to do it faster, then give this shortcut chicken a try.
+This skillet fried chicken is not only easy to make, has a healthier, unique coating and it’s super quick (with my shortcut method.)
+Eat them hot or cold, these fried chicken thighs also make a great picnic chicken and are perfect for the lunch bag!
+So if you also struggle with getting the inside of your chicken, as well as the outside, cooked to perfection or just want to do it faster, then give this shortcut skillet fried chicken a try.
 And if the skillet method and time are not issues for you, then go ahead and cook it the entire time in the skillet!
 It’s still the best fried chicken coating/breading ever!